Northern Kentucky Norse: Men's soccer

 In 2010, the NKU men's soccer team won the NCAA Division II national championship by defeating Rollins 3–2 in a driving snowstorm in Louisville.
 The team was led by senior Steven Beattie, who was named Ron Lenz National Player of the Year in both 2008 and 2010.

 Women's soccer

 The women's soccer team was the NCAA Division II runner-up in 2000 and advanced to the NCAA Division II Final Four in 1999 and 2001.

+Baseball

+The Norse Baseball team as Division II team won Great Lakes conference valley championships between 2002 and 2009.
+As a Division I team, In 2024 they became the first Horizon League tournament champions in program's history as a baseball team and advanced to their first ever NCAA Division I Baseball Tournament.